A complete guide to help you list volunteer work on your resume. With volunteer resume sample and tips from experts.

 Before you click that submit button, make sure to put the icing on that resume cake of yours, and write a cover letter!

-Communication skills matter a whole lot when applying for a camp counselor position.
+Communication skills matter a whole lot when applying for a summer camp counselor position.

 Prove yours in writing.